hikikomorime/openplayer/README.md

 ```shell
 sudo snap install ffmpeg
 ```
+---

 ## Start your stream

-Go to your youtube account and
+Go to your youtube account and set the new live stream

 ## Get your scripts from this repository and configure